MicrosoftDocs/power-automate-docs/articles/connection-dynamics365.md

 ## Find the record ID
 1. In the Dynamics 365 web application, open a record, such as an account record.

-2. On the actions toolbar, click **Pop Out**
+2. On the actions toolbar, click or tap **Pop Out**
 ![popout record](./media/connection-dynamics365/popout.png).
-Alternatively, on the actions toolbar click **EMAIL A LINK** to copy the full URL in to your default email program.
+Alternatively, on the actions toolbar click or tap **EMAIL A LINK** to copy the full URL in to your default email program.

 3. Notice the URL that is displayed in the address bar of the web browser.
 The record ID is in between the %7b and %7d encoding characters of the URL.